 Oh, brother!
 What a mess!
 The toil of making some sense from burbling gibberish of ultra-patriotic students tripping up at pompous words without rhyme or reason in their mental diarrhea!

 And only the concluding paragraph in the manifesto was a plain and clear threat of ruthless punishment to any would-be dissents as well as doing away with all the members lacking in strength.

 The local radio announced the gas supplying would be stopped to repair the blown up pipeline.
 After the work, I collected our heater from under my desk in the Renderers'.
-I took it over to Underground because, according to Sahtik, the heater forked out at the recent distribution belied its mighty looks by poor performance.
+I took it over to the Underground because, according to Sahtik, the heater from the recent distribution belied its mighty looks by poor performance.

-In Underground I picked and brought home a masonry block-stone to make a substitute heater for my work place.
+In the Underground, I picked and brought home a masonry block-stone to make a substitute heater for my work place.
 Fortunately, I happened to have a second-hand heating element.

 Until my supper at seven pm, I was carving ruts in the stone to insert the glow spiral.
 The job gave me an excuse for not having yoga today but, to tell the truth, I skipped it too readily.
 My eternal sloth.

-It's ten past ten p.m.
-Ahshaut sleeps at home.
+It's ten past ten pm, Ahshaut sleeps at home.

 The complete quietude outdoors lit by the giant gas torch mutely flaring in the distant hills over Armenavan.